Skip to main content

 The OpenAI client is widely used by developers who consume AI inference in their applications.
 This guide explains how to compile models that can be used via Muna’s OpenAI-compatible client by leveraging parameter annotations.

-Muna’s OpenAI-compatible client allows developers to use millions of open-source AI models without changing their existing code.
+Muna’s OpenAI-compatible client allows developers to switch to open-source AI models without changing their existing code.

 Compiling Chat Completion Models